darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Fallbacks are only applied if no other shortcut using the resulting combination has been explicitly created.
 In the above example, if you were to explicitly assign `Ctrl + R + left-click` to another action, the "enable/disable module" fallback would be ignored.

 Some fallback actions are defined using modifier keys (usually `Ctrl+` and `Shift+`).
 In this case you must define an initial shortcut without such a modifier in order to be able to use these fallbacks.
 For example, if you assign `Ctrl + R` to an action, you cannot use a `Ctrl+` fallback.
 Some default fallbacks of this type are provided for the _value_ element and for horizontal/vertical movements in the (zoomed) central area -- in this case, `Shift+` increases the speed to 10.0 and `Ctrl+` decreases the speed to 0.1.

-# implementation details

-This section covers some technical aspects that can be interesting for power users.

-**Continuous actions:** Continuous actions are convenience abstractions to make assigning shortcuts faster, but are actually implemented as two discrete actions that target the appropriate effects (e.g., `up` and `down`) of a widget.
-For example, assigning `E + pan` to a slider assignes `E + left` to the `down` action and `E + right` to the `up` action.